eloylp/go-serve/README.md

 By default this server provides basic Prometheus metrics.
 It includes an [histogram](https://prometheus.io/docs/practices/histograms/) that represents the request duration in seconds.
 By default you can scrape this metrics at `/metrics` once the server was started.
 It is possible to have a sidecar HTTP server dedicated to metrics.
 See the [configuration](#configuration) section for more details.

+* metrics are counting status endpoint
+* metrics are not showing go process data.
+Make it optional??
+* metrics add error metrics